valancej/documentation/_general/integrations/codeclimate.md

 ## About Code Climate

 Code Climate is an automated code coverage service.
 Starting with Code Climate and Codeship is fast and easy.

+By using Code Climate you can help enforce higher standards of code quality and transparency with your engineering tea.

 [Their documentation](http://docs.codeclimate.com/article/219-setting-up-test-coverage) does a great job of providing more information, in addition to the setup instructions below.

 ## Codeship Pro